Tutorial Libreswan IPSec Host-To-Host with RSA Keys

 ipsec newhostkey --nssdir /etc/ipsec.d --output /etc/ipsec.d/certnotes.secrets --hostname right.poplab.pt

-Extract the RSA Public Key from Right Host and add them to the configuration file.
+Extract the RSA Public Key from Right Host and add it to the configuration file.

 ipsec showhostkey --right --ckaid 48da57a02c21ac0ac8a2fada14d82c203ee0a034 | grep 'rightrsasigkey'